Factbox: What do we know about the new coronavirus?

-(Reuters) - A new coronavirus that has killed 213 people in China is spreading to other countries, alarming health experts.
+(Reuters) - A new coronavirus that has killed 213 people in China is spreading to other countries, alarming healthexperts.

-Here is some of what we know - and don’t know - about the virus:
+Here is some of what we know - and don’t know - about thevirus:

-The virus is believed to have originated late last year in a food market in the Chinese city of Wuhan that was illegally selling wildlife.
-Health experts think it may have originated in bats and then passed to humans, possibly via another species.
+The virus is believed to have originated late last year in afood market in the Chinese city of Wuhan that was illegallyselling wildlife.
+Health experts think it may have originated inbats and then passed to humans, possibly via another species.

-The World Health Organization (WHO) was alerted to several cases of pneumonia in Wuhan at the end of December.
-Chinese authorities confirmed they had identified a new virus a week later.
+The World Health Organization (WHO) was alerted to severalcases of pneumonia in Wuhan at the end of December.
+Chineseauthorities confirmed they had identified a new virus a weeklater.

-Coronavirus infections have a wide range of symptoms, including fever, cough, shortness of breath, and breathing difficulties.
+Coronavirus infections have a wide range of symptoms,including fever, cough, shortness of breath, and breathingdifficulties.

 It is unclear how deadly the new virus is.
-Although severe cases can cause pneumonia and death, there may be many cases of milder disease going undetected.
-Many of those who have died had pre-existing medical conditions or were elderly, those with weakened immune systems.
+Although severecases can cause pneumonia and death, there may be many cases ofmilder disease going undetected.
+Many of those who have died hadpre-existing medical conditions or were elderly, those withweakened immune systems.

-The coronavirus can be transmitted from person to person, although it is not clear how easily that happens.
-Most cases are in people who have been in Wuhan, family members of those infected, or medical workers.
+The coronavirus can be transmitted from person toperson, although it is not clear how easily that happens.
+Mostcases are in people who have been in Wuhan, familymembers of those infected, or medical workers.

-Transmission is most likely through close contact with an infected person via particles in the air from coughing or sneezing, or by someone touching an infected person or object with the virus on it and then touching their mouth, nose or eyes.
+Transmission is most likely through close contact with aninfected person via particles in the air from coughing orsneezing, or by someone touching an infected person or objectwith the virus on it and then touching their mouth, nose oreyes.

-In order to reduce the likelihood of transmission, the WHO recommends that people frequently wash their hands, cover their mouth and nose when sneezing or coughing, and avoid close contact with those who are sick.
+In order to reduce the likelihood of transmission, the WHOrecommends that people frequently wash their hands, cover theirmouth and nose when sneezing or coughing, and avoid closecontact with those who are sick.

-The U.S. Centers for Disease Control and Prevention says those who develop symptoms such as coughing and fever who have been in China in the last 14 days should call ahead to a healthcare professional to establish if they need to be tested.
+The U.S. Centers for Disease Control and Prevention saysthose who develop symptoms such as coughing and fever who havebeen in China in the last 14 days should call ahead to ahealthcare professional to establish if they need to be tested.

 There is no vaccine.

-The WHO is looking closely at cases of person-to-person transmission outside of Wuhan, which would suggest that it may have the potential to spread further.
-There have been at least eight cases of human-to-human transmission in four countries outside China, including the United States, Germany and Japan.
+The WHO is looking closely at cases of person-to-persontransmission outside of Wuhan, which would suggest that it mayhave the potential to spread further.
+The WHO says there have been at least eight cases of human-to-human transmission in four countries outside China: the United States, Germany, Japan and Vietnam.
+Thailand has also reported a case of human-to-human transmission.

 The Chinese government has put Wuhan into virtual quarantine to try to stop the spread of the virus.
-A number of foreign governments, including the United States, have advised against travel to China and have begun flying their citizens out of Wuhan.
+A number of foreigngovernments, including the United States, have advised against travel to China and have begun flying their citizens out of Wuhan.

 The WHO has not recommended curbs on travel or trade with China.

-The new virus is a strain of coronavirus, like SARS, which killed nearly 800 people globally in 2002 and 2003.
+The new virus is a strain of coronavirus, like SARS, whichkilled nearly 800 people globally in 2002 and 2003.

-Unlike SARS, which also originated in China, it is believed the new virus can spread during the incubation period of one to14 days, possibly before an infected person is showing symptoms.
+Unlike SARS, which also originated in China, it is believedthe new virus can spread during the incubation period of one to14 days, possibly before an infected person is showing symptoms.

 The new virus does not appear to be as deadly as SARS, but there have been more cases overall.